This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

-Fructose is best avoided since it’s slow release releasing and can replace liver glycogen.
+It is best to avoid fructose since it’s slow release releasing and can replace liver glycogen.

 Sports drinks such which replace electrolytes or minerals can bear great results.

 If that’s not an option, I will use organic honey or natural maple syrup, which can give good results for workouts.

 After your workout, you’ll find you will still be out of ketosis as your insulin levels shot up.

 If you test your blood glucose with a blood ketone meter, you may notice you’re still out of ketosis after several hours.